 The Cusanus Institute is devoted to studying the life and thought of Nicholas of Cusa (1401–1464), both in their contemporary context and in their enduring relevance for later epochs.

-The work on Nicholas of Cusa also serves as a springboard for further methodological and interdisciplinary reflection on topics in medieval intellectual history.
+At the same time, we take the work on Nicholas of Cusa as a springboard for further methodological and interdisciplinary reflection on topics in medieval intellectual history.
 The Institute is open to students, scholars, and members of the general public who are interested in using its library or attending its seminars, lectures, or conferences.
 The Cusanus Institute also serves as a host institute for visiting scholars from abroad.
 Those interested in doing advanced work at the Institute on Nicholas of Cusa or in medieval intellectual history should call or write for more information.

 The Cusanus Institute staff consists of Marco Brösch (research), Ingrid Fuhrmann (secretary), Alexandra Geissler (research staff, press and public relations, social media), Viki Ranff (research), and Petra Schulte (director).

-The Cusanus Institute serves as a workshop for intellectual history, a center for Cusanus scholarship, and a place of academic dialogue.
+The Cusanus Institute sees itself as a workshop for intellectual history, a center for Cusanus scholarship, and a place of academic dialogue.